scipy-conference/scipy_proceedings/papers/matthew_craig/matthew_craig.rst

-The problem, described in more detail below, is that the GUI-based software most accessible to these students is expensive, often available only on Windows, and not clearly documented.
+The problem, described in more detail below, is that the GUI-based software most accessible to these students is expensive, often available only on Windows, not clearly documented and does not leave a record of the choices made in calibrating the images so that future researchers can use the images with confidence.
 The free options largely require programming.
-The software must also leave a record of the choices made in calibrating the images so that future researchers can use the images with confidence.

 The proposed solution is a widget-based IPython notebook [Pérez2007]_ for calibrating astronomical images, called ``reducer``.
 A widget-based interface